most Wuthering Heights Day Ever – Folkestone

 “The first ever Most Wuthering Heights Day was done by a group in Brighton in 2013, and they called it Shambush.
-Well, after a few drinks on the train home from work with some friends, we thought it would be great if this happened in Folkestone too, and then we thought it would be great if we did it!
-None of us are particularly big Kate Bush fans, it’s actually quite bizarre if you think about it too long, but it’s incredibly good fun!”
+Well, after a few drinks on the train home from work with some friends, we thought it would be great if this happened in Folkestone too!
+None of us are particularly big Kate Bush fans.
+It’s actually quite bizarre if you think about it for too long, but it’s incredibly good fun!”

 a global phenomenon

 The first event in Brighton happened on the 13th July, so organisers try and get as close to that date as possible.
 This has become a global phenomenon; Australia, Tel Aviv, Dublin… it’s everywhere.

 Jonathan, and his co-organisers Tim Jones, Toby Cotton, Ben Cartwright and Pete Burkinshaw put on their first event in 2018.
 “We weren’t sure if anyone would come at all.
 Then, as we were waiting on the Harbour Arm, we saw a sea of red, floaty people coming across the Viaduct and waving as they walked.
 It was amazing.
 In 2019 we doubled the attendance, and extended the show too.
 We filmed and screened on the Big Screen so people could see what was going on.
 We also wanted to put on awards for Best Beard and Best Wig and so on.”